Itinerary Planner

 Add Walton Hall & Gardens to your Itinerary

-Set within acres of tranquil and idyllic parkland is Walton Hall and Gardens – the former home of Lord and Lady Daresbury.
-Lovingly restored and refurbished, the Elizabethan hall boasts unique antique furniture, Victorian paintings and high gilded ceilings.
+Set within acres of tranquil and idyllic parkland is the picturesque Walton Hall and Gardens, the former home of Lord and Lady Daresbury and now the perfect Cheshire destination for families.

-After a day of excitement, you can relax with a coffee in the Heritage Café, which offers a range of fresh, delicious and locally sourced food and deli products.
-It’s the perfect place to unwind – and dogs are welcome too!
+After a day of excitement, you can relax with a coffee in the Heritage Café, which offers a range of fresh, delicious, and locally sourced food and deli products.
+It’s the perfect place to unwind – and furry friends are welcome too at the dog friendly estate.

 Contact Details: